Paul Stanhope is an award-winning Sydney-based composer, conductor and educator, whose compositions have been performed worldwide.

 But in the case of Omega Ensemble, for example, they don’t use a conductor and it’s the musicians cueing themselves and kind of taking the role of a conductor in a smaller ensemble context.

-LC: So is it just, ‘Here’s the music sheet, plays this?’
+So is it just, ‘Here’s the music sheet, play this?’

-You’ve actually got to come in with quite a lot of preparation in advance, and everything has to be synchronised up to film anyway, and timings are incredibly important.
-Things recorded to click tracks and all sorts of crazy stuff like that.
+You’ve actually got to come in with quite a lot of preparation in advance, and everything has to be synchronised up to film anyway, and timings are incredibly important [with] things recorded to click tracks and all sorts of crazy stuff like that.

-Paul Stanhope: Yeah, they’re different things.
+PS: Yeah, they’re different things.
 I mean, there’s a lot of commercial music that is done digitally now in audio workstations.
-And watch out because AI is coming with this as well.
+And watch out, because AI is coming with this as well.
 And it’s starting to suck up music and being able to do these fake versions of things.

 What I’ve Learned: Julia Potter, Screen Composer